14 Days - 13 Nights

 Breakfast in the hotel.
 We start our journey in Los Antiguos travelling to the south of Chubut some 60km along the Ruta 40 up to the entrance of the Estancia Cueva de las Manos (Ex Los Toldos) and from there, other 30km where we have to cross the Pinturas River and descend to the bottom of the Cañadón de Hiucacha.
 The Alero de Charcamata is formed of a rocky structure over 65 meters long by almost 18 meters high.
 In the inside there are paintings of hands, related to the hunting of animals and symbols with geometric drawings.

 There are different colours from black to light red.
 The discovery of Charcamata was at the beginning of the 70s.
 We start trekking and after an hour we get to the entrance of the Alero de Charcamata, by a rocky path with vegetation.
 This place stands out for the cave paintings displayed of more than 9,000 years old, with an excellent state of conservation.
 We take the enough time to rest of the trekking and then we have lunch.
 In the afternoon we return to the hotel.
+If you want to see other excursion options in Route 40 Patagonia, click here: Tours in Route 40 Patagonia.

 Day 13- Roballos Pass, Monte Zeballos, Los Antiguos and Buenos Aires Lake